-Capterra attracts users from all over the world—despite the fact that we are an English-only website.
+Capterra attracts users from all over the world.
 In fact, there isn’t a country that does not use us.
 Here is a breakdown of our top 16 countries along with recent conversion rates that our software vendors have achieved in aggregate.

 Those 16 countries account for roughly 85% of our traffic.
 Remember, Capterra’s traffic is coming to us because they are trying to find and compare business software—so they’re a pretty targeted group.
 What has been surprising is not that we get users from every single country (we learned that a long time ago) but that the quality of the traffic—as measured by the likelihood that the traffic converts to sales leads for software companies—is actually fairly consistent across the globe.

 Yes, you heard that right.
 Traffic from developing countries is on par with traffic from the U.S. and Canada.
 And the U.K. and Ireland.
 And Australia and New Zealand.
 So yes, Kenya traffic looks good.
 So does Mexico.
 So does India.
 They are all relatively on par with the U.S.—at least in terms of how well they convert into sales leads.

 So now you may be asking why it wouldn’t be.
 Am I merely biased against these other countries?
 (I sure hope that I’m not!)
 My assumption was that time zone differences, language barriers, preference for local vendors, etc. would all combine to drive down the traffic quality for our software vendors (as measured by their conversion rates), many of which are headquartered in the U.S.